sebnyberg/doomemacs-nix-example/README.md

 - Install Emacs
 - Download Doom Emacs to `$EMACSDIR`
-- Symlink your personal Doom configuration to `$DOOMDIR`
+- Symlink personal Doom configuration to `$DOOMDIR`

 Then drop into a Nix shell with the environment variables above available, and run `doom install` + `doom sync`.
 Due to `$DOOMLOCALDIR` and